 Other Offices That Might be Contacted:

-Generally, contacts with the following offices will be funneled through the Dean of First-Year Students and Academic Services, Campus Ministry, or the Counseling Center.
+Generally, contacts with the following offices will be funneled through the Academic Advising and Support, Campus Ministry, or the Counseling Center.

-- Alcohol and Drug Education and Support Services (410-617-2928) can be helpful when the student's use of alcohol or other substances is problematic, which can occur in the context of a grief reaction.
-Also, ADESS can help a student cope better when their loved one has been using alcohol or other drugs.
+- Student Support and Wellness Promotion (410-617-2928) can be helpful when the student's use of alcohol or other substances is problematic, which can occur in the context of a grief reaction, or to help a student cope better when their loved one has been using alcohol or other drugs.
+SSWP also offers individual support services to students who may need assistance with navigating the complexity of college life following a loss, are contemplating a medical leave of absence, or who have returned from a medical leave of absence and require support.

-- Dean of Students Office, (410-617-2842) including Associate Dean and Student Support Services will be contacted if a student needs some type of logistical support that is beyond what other offices can provide.
-This may include internal advocacy with other departments on campus during circumstances when having the credibility/standing of the Dean’s Office would be helpful.
+- Office of the Vice President for Student Development (410-617-5646) or the Dean of Students (410-617-2842) will be contacted if a student needs some type of logistical support that is beyond what other offices can provide.
+This may include internal advocacy with other departments on campus during circumstances when having the credibility/standing of the Vice President's Office would be helpful.

 - Student Activities (410-617-2713) will be contacted when the student involved is a student leader they work with on Student Government, Options, etc. or if the student is a commuter, as they supervise the Commuter Student Association.
 They will offer support and connection.
 The class president will send flowers and a card to any classmates who have lost a family member.

-- Leadership and New Student Programs (410-617-2151) will offer support to students who they are connected to (e.g., Evergreens and other Student Leaders that we train).
+- Office of Student Engagement (410-617-2032) will offer support to students who they are connected to (e.g., Evergreens and other Student Leaders that we train).
 If the student involved is a first-year student they will notify that student’s Evergreen to follow up as well.

 - ALANA Services (410-617-2310) should be contacted in the event that an ALANA student experiences a death or illness in his/her immediate family.
 ALANA Services staff may contact the student and will make the student aware of campus resources such as the Counseling Center, etc. If a relationship has been established with the student or family members, condolences will be shared.